anjuchamantha/healthcare-samples/deidentify/README.md

 json|deidentify:DeIdentificationError result = deidentify:deIdentify(patient, deIdentifyRules = rules);
 ```

+When to use each approach is discussed in [Choosing Your Approach](#4-choosing-your-approach) section.

+Note: If you have provided any programmatic rules, they will take precedence over configuration-based rules.

 ### 3. Security Keys

+⚠️ **Important**:

-⚠️ **Important**: Update the cryptographic keys in your configuration:
+You need to change the cryptographic keys in your configuration:
 - `cryptoHashKey`: Used for hashing operations (minimum 16 characters)
 - `encryptKey`: Used for encryption operations (minimum 16 characters)

+Without adding keys in plain text in the configuration, you can also provide them securely using environment variables or command-line arguments.
+Refer to the [Provide values to configurable variables](https://ballerina.io/learn/provide-values-to-configurable-variables/) documentation for more details.

 ## Usage